hpi-schul-cloud/resources-api-v1/generators/python_client/README.rst

     invalid_ressource = get_invalid_examples()[0]
     assert not is_valid_ressource(invalid_ressource)

-If you would like to find outmore about why the ressource is not valid, you can use `validate_ressource`.
+If you would like to find out more about why the ressource is not valid, you can use `validate_ressource`.

 .. code:: Python